Dual gauge: Triple gauge

 Cross-section of triple-gauge track at Gladstone and Peterborough, South Australia, before gauge standardisation.
 The three gauges require the respective gaps between the outer and inner rails to be different, unlike four-rail dual gauge.

+Triple-gauge for metre (1000 mm), standard (1435 mm), and Russian (1524 mm) gauges at Škoda's facility in Plzeň, Czechia.
+Numbering rails 1 to 5 from left to right at the top of the image and A to D at the bottom, the metre-gauge track uses rails 2/3 and B/C, the standard-gauge track uses rails 1/4 and B/D, and the Russian-gauge track uses rails 2/5 and A/C. This changeover allows to change which common rails are used by which gauges, transitioning from 4 rails to 5 rails.
+The metre-gauge track is configured for tram wheelsets, as can be seen by the smaller gap between rail 3 and its check rail.

 In rare situations, three different gauges may converge on to a rail yard and triple-gauge track is needed to meet the operational needs of the break-of-gauge station – most commonly where there is insufficient space to do otherwise.
 Construction and operation of triple-gauge track and its signalling, however, involves immense cost and disruption, and is undertaken when no other alternative is available.